Zoetrope: All-Story: Contests

 Zoetrope: All-Story sponsors an annual writing contest for short fiction.
 The contest has been judged by writers Joyce Carol Oates, Colum McCann Mary Gaitskill and Tommy Orange.
 The winner and finalists' stories are forwarded to leading literary agencies.
 The winning story is often published in an online supplement to the magazine.

 Writing workshops

 Hosted by Francis Ford Coppola's Blancaneaux Lodge in Belize, Zoetrope: All-Story runs an annual writing workshop.
 A small group of writers spend a week studying and writing under the tutelage of professional authors and the magazine's editor, Michael Ray.

-Zoetrope: All-Story also runs year-round online workshops through a partnership with Gotham Writers' Workshop.
-With classes of no more than 18 students, Zoetrope affiliates lead multi-level, online classes in screenwriting and fiction.
+Zoetrope: All-Story also runs year-round online workshops through a partnership with Gotham Writers Workshop.